 Removed Warnings:

-1.2 Warnings may be removed from record at leadership's discretion.
+1.2 Warnings may be removed from record at Command's discretion.
 This often occurs only after improvements have been observed or a duration of time has passed.
 However, Reprimands remain on permanent record.

 Reprimands: